 Image by Lawrence OP

-- St. Patrick’s Cathedral, completed in 1878, is a Gothic-style monument and the main church of the Archdiocese of New York.
+St. Patrick’s Cathedral, completed in 1878, is a Gothic-style monument and the main church of the Archdiocese of New York.
 Its exterior, adorned with intricate carvings and statues, opens to an interior illuminated by beautiful stained glass windows that narrate biblical and saints’ stories.
 The cathedral’s two spires rise above the city, symbolizing hope and resilience.
+Inside, the cathedral houses chapels dedicated to various saints, including a marble chapel for the Virgin Mary, showcasing the rich diversity of the Catholic Church.

-- Inside, the cathedral houses chapels dedicated to various saints, including a marble chapel for the Virgin Mary, showcasing the rich diversity of the Catholic Church.
-It is the center of important celebrations, such as Easter and Christmas masses, and attracts visitors from all over the world.
+It is the center of important celebrations, such as Easter and Christmas Masses, and attracts visitors from all over the world.
 St. Patrick’s not only offers worship but also guided tours detailing its history, architecture, and faith.
-It acts as both a museum of religious art and a place of reflection, inviting everyone to explore the spiritual heritage of New York City.
+It serves as both a museum of religious art and a place of reflection, inviting everyone to explore the spiritual heritage of New York City.

-- Address: 5th Ave, New York, NY 10022
+- Location: 5th Ave, New York, NY 10022

 2. Church of St. John the Baptist